Belorta/application-feature-test/ReadME.md

-# Lacework Feature Test
+# Feature Test

-This repository is used for testing Lacework features.
+This repository is used for testing features.